What is the role of employers in the Tax-free Childcare scheme?

 Should employers choose to take up a payment role within the scheme, they would not be required to take on any wider responsibilities such as checking an employee's eligibility for Tax-free Childcare.
 This would remain the Government's responsibility.

-The Government has said that Tax-free Childcare will be introduced in early 2017.
+The Government has said that Tax-free Childcare will be introduced from 28 April 2017 and will be rolled out gradually over 2017.